 Essay-Stand up for an issue; change someone's mind.
 You can pick the topic.
 Suggestions?
 Comment on controversial issues, current events, art, television, movies, books, videos, video games, products.
 Show us how to look at something from another viewpoint.
-If you cite sources, do it correctly!
+Be sure to reference any outside sources used in the essay.
 Limit 1000 words.

-Writing across the Curriculum-You can also enter writing you did in a class other than language arts-science, social studies, math, etc. (Description, Narration, Poetry, Essay) Limit 1000 words.
+Writing across the Curriculum-You can also enter writing you wrote in a class other than language arts-science, social studies, math, etc. Be sure to reference any outside sources used in the essay.
+(Description, Narration, Poetry, Essay) Limit 1000 words.